codemagic-ci-cd/codemagic-docs/content/partials/quickstart/code-signing-macos.md

 {{< /highlight >}}

 #### Automatic code signing
-In **Automatic code signing**, Codemagic takes care of Certificate and Provisioning profile management for you.
-Based on the `certificate private key` that you provide, Codemagic will automatically fetch the correct certificate from the App Store or create a new one if necessary.

 To code sign the app, add the following commands in the [`scripts`](../getting-started/yaml#scripts) section of the configuration file, after all the dependencies are installed, right before the build commands.